Metallica v. Napster, Inc.: Napster

 The Napster program was originally a way for nineteen-year-old Shawn Fanning and his friends throughout the country to trade music in the MP3 format.
-Fanning and his friends decided to try to increase the number of files available and involve more people by creating a way for users to browse each other’s files and to talk to each other.
+Fanning and his friends decided to try to increase the number of files available and involve more people by creating a way for users to browse each other's files and to talk to each other.
 Napster went live in September 1999 and gained instant popularity.
-Napster’s number of registered users was doubling every 5–6 weeks.
-In February 2001, Napster had roughly 80 million monthly users compared to Yahoo’s 54 million monthly users.
-At its peak Napster facilitated nearly 2 billion file transfers per month and had an estimated net-worth of between 60-80 million dollars.
+Napster's number of registered users was doubling every 5–6 weeks.
+In February 2001, Napster had roughly 80 million monthly users compared to Yahoo's 54 million monthly users.
+At its peak Napster facilitated nearly 2 billion file transfers per month and had an estimated net-worth of between 60 and 80 million dollars.

-Fanning designed Napster as a searching and indexing program, meaning that files were not downloaded from Napster’s servers but rather from a peer’s computer.
-Users had to download a program, MusicShare, which would allow them to interact with Napster’s servers.
-When users would log onto their Napster account, MusicShare would read the names of the MP3 files that the user had made public and would then communicate with Napster’s servers so a complete list of all public files from all users could be compiled.
+Fanning designed Napster as a searching and indexing program, meaning that files were not downloaded from Napster's servers but rather from a peer's computer.
+Users had to download a program, MusicShare, which would allow them to interact with Napster's servers.
+When users would log onto their Napster account, MusicShare would read the names of the MP3 files that the user had made public and would then communicate with Napster's servers so a complete list of all public files from all users could be compiled.
 Once logged into Napster a user would simply enter the name of the file they wanted to download and hit the search button to view a list of all the sources that contained the desired file.
 The user would then click the download button and the Napster server would communicate with the host's MusicShare browser to facilitate a connection and begin the download.
 This method of file sharing is referred to as peer-to-peer file sharing.